- 6 hrs ago Rihanna’s Latest Magazine Cover Is A Literal Tribute To The Nude Make-up Gods

 Like how the traditional wear is important, the makeup must also be bang on to go with the lovely golden-bordered Kerala saree.

-We will enlighten you with basic makeup tools to include in your makeup bag, which are also traditional and could make you look your best on the auspicious festival day.
+We will enlighten you with basic makeup tools to include in your makeup bag, which is also traditional and could make you look your best on the auspicious festival day.

 Traditional for any Malayali, widely any Indian, kajal is not even considered as a part of makeup.
 It is a priority for most girls in the country and undoubtedly, it makes the eyes of any girl look prettier than ever.